balena-io/docs/pages/learn/develop/jetson-orin.md

 ![Orin UEFI boot manager](/img/jetson-orin/jetson_orin_uefi_boot_manager.webp)
 3) Select the attached USB key as boot media:
 ![Orin UEFI boot manager](/img/jetson-orin/jetson_orin_uefi_usb_key.webp)
-4) Your device will boot, provision the internal storage, and then power off.
-Once the device shut down, you can remove the USB key.
+4) Your device should boot from the attached USB key and provision the internal storage.
+Once provisioning is complete and the device shuts down, the USB key can be unplugged.

 ## Post-provisioning UEFI firmware update